Sonnet: Polish

-the Tsar sentenced him to exile in the Crimean Peninsula.
+the Russian Tsar sentenced him to exile in the Crimean Peninsula.
 Mickiewicz's sonnet sequence focuses heavily on the culture and Islamic religion of the Crimean Tatars.
 The sequence was translated into English by Edna Worthley Underwood.

 Russian

 In the 18th century, after the westernizing reforms of Peter the Great, Russian poets (among others Alexander Sumarokov and Mikhail Kheraskov) began to experiment with sonnets, but the form was soon overtaken in popularity by the more flexible Onegin stanza.
 This was used by Alexander Pushkin for his novel in verse Eugene Onegin and has also been described as the 'Onegin sonnet', since it consists of fourteen lines.
 It is, however, aberrant in rhyme scheme and the number of stresses per line and is better described as having only a family resemblance to the sonnet.
 The form was adapted by other poets later, including by Mikhail Lermontov in his narrative of "The Tambov Treasurer's Wife".